Abstract-Namir/Shopping-cart-system/README.md

 📁 Features
 -------------------------------------------

+->Create a user (name + email)

-✅ Add products to cart
+->Dynamically add products to your cart:

-✅ View cart contents

-✅ Apply discounts (e.g. Student, Festival)

-✅ Make payments (UPI or Credit Card)
+♦ Electronics (with price and warranty)

+♦ Clothing (with price, size, brand)

+->Apply Discounts:

+♦ Student (10%)

+♦ Festival (20%)

+♦ No Discount

+->Choose Payment Method:

+♦ Credit Card

+♦UPI

-✅ View full order summary with calculated totals
+-->Displays full order summary with timestamp and user info<--

-🧱 Technologies Used
+🔧 Technologies Used:
 -------------------------------------------

 Java (JDK 17+ recommended)